cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 composite QR code with a logo is a great way to help your code stand out and add some additional branding and feel to your app.

-Being able to generate a custom QR code overlayed with a logo, while still being scannable is pretty easy with Rails.
+Being able to generate a custom QR code overlaid with a logo, while still being scannable is pretty easy with Rails.

 This post will walk through setting up a simple standalone QR with logo app.